 University Policy Checklist

-- Did your friend have too much?
 Students who call 911 and assist others in alcohol or other drug emergencies generally face no disciplinary action for their own infractions.
-Read about the Responsible Action Protocol for more information.
+Read about Amnesty through Responsible Action for more information.